disesdi/disesdi.github.io/about.md

 Susanna provides training in AI security and threat modeling for AI systems to C-suite, security, data, and dev teams, investors, and other stakeholders.
 As a consulting AI security architect, Susanna brings her experience in AI security R&D, threat modeling, and policy application to theoretical and applied challenges in research and industry.

-Susanna curates AI security news, intel & insights at [anglesofattack.io](https://disesdi.substack.com/), and a newsletter with AI threat modeling & in-depth analysis at [disesdi.substack.com](https://disesdi.substack.com/).
+Susanna curates AI security news, intel & insights at [anglesofattack.io](https://disesdi.substack.com/), and a newsletter with AI threat modeling & in-depth analysis at <a href="https://disesdi.substack.com/" target="_blank" rel="noopener noreferrer">disesdi.substack.com</a>.

 -------